1995 UEFA Cup Winners' Cup final

-The 1995 UEFA Cup Winners' Cup Final was a football match on 10 May 1995 contested between cup holders Arsenal of England and Zaragoza of Spain.
+The 1995 UEFA Cup Winners' Cup final was a football match on 10 May 1995 contested between cup holders Arsenal of England and Zaragoza of Aragon.
 The final was held at Parc des Princes in Paris.
 It was the final match of the 1994–95 UEFA Cup Winners' Cup, 35th UEFA Cup Winners' Cup final, and the first since the tournament changed name from the European Cup Winners' Cup.
 Zaragoza won the match 2–1 after extra time, preventing Arsenal from retaining the trophy that they had won in 1994.

 The first half was goalless.
 In the second half, Zaragoza's Juan Esnáider opened the scoring, before John Hartson scored Arsenal's equaliser.
 The game went into extra time and looked to be heading to a penalty shoot-out.
 However, with seconds remaining, former Tottenham midfielder, Nayim, scored a last-minute goal with a 40-yard lob over Arsenal goalkeeper, David Seaman, securing the win for Zaragoza.

+This match marked the debut of the electronic substitution board for fourth officials in UEFA competitions.
+The board was supplied by the Italian company AMB Elettronic.